cjneely10/MetaSanity/FuncSanity.md

 ## Example

-- `pipedm FuncSanity -d fasta_folder/ -c metagenome_annotation.ini -o annot 2>annot.err`
+- `MetaSanity FuncSanity -d fasta_folder/ -c metagenome_annotation.ini -o annot 2>annot.err`
 - This command will use the fasta files in `fasta_folder/` in the annotation pipeline.
 It will output to the folder `annot` and will use the config file entitled `metagenome_annotation.ini` to name the output database and to determine individual program arguments.
 Debugging and error messages will be saved to `annot.err`.